-Discover 4 key steps for taking your business international—from assessing your readiness to selecting the right market and executing a successful entry strategy.
+Discover four key steps for taking your business globally—from assessing your readiness to selecting the right market and executing a successful entry strategy.
 Find out which questions you should be asking and which actions you should be taking.

 Entering foreign markets can be a rewarding and highly profitable step in the growth of any business, but entrepreneurs need to make sure their company is fully prepared.
 Underestimate the challenges and you could find yourself struggling in unknown territory.